apache/age-website/src/pages/joinus/index.md

 ## Participate in AGE Project

-A great way to contribute is being a member of the <a href="https://github.com/apache/age/projects?type=new">AGE Project</a> or AGE Viewer Project.
+A great way to contribute is being a member of the <a href="https://github.com/apache/age/projects?type=new">AGE Project</a> or <a href="https://github.com/apache/age-viewer/projects?query=is%3Aopen">AGE Viewer Project</a>.
 <br>
 This is a good opportunity to meet other developers and share helpful insights and opinions by working together.